 What is Sentiment Monitoring?

 For businesses to be successful, owners should have an understanding of how customers feel about their services and products.
 Positive or negative feelings matter and can either boost business operations or lead to a crisis.
-Sentiment monitoring or sentiment analysis offers a way to measure customer satisfaction.
+Accurate sentiment monitoring or sentiment analysis offers a way to measure customer satisfaction.

 With the rise in digital technology and E-Commerce, sentiment monitoring has gained a lot of popularity and become a vital part of businesses.
 In the blog, we will learn about what is sentiment monitoring, how does it work, how to use it, and other things related to it.